MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Create a data collection rule and install the Azure Monitor Agent.md

 ### Create and define a Data Collection Rule.

->**Note**: Create your data collection rule in the same region as your destination Log Analytics workspace or Azure Monitor workspace.
-You can associate the data collection rule to machines or containers from any subscription or resource group in the tenant.
-The Azure Monitor Agent will automatically be installed on Azure virtual resources.
+>**Note**: Create the data collection rule in the same region as your Log Analytics or Azure Monitor workspace.
+You can associate it with machines or containers from any subscription or resource group within the tenant.
+The Azure Monitor Agent will be automatically installed on Azure virtual resources.

 1. In the search box at the top of the portal, enter **data collection rules**.
 Select **Data collection rules** in the search results.